mustthink/go-storage-like-redis/README.md

 ## Tests
 Project has two integration tests, because I don't have enough time for full coverage of project.
 > All tests - PASS

+## TODO or what can be added in future updates
+1) Parallel serving of requests (two or more server's)
+2) Add metrics like Prometheus for analysis how well the service works
+3) Add `set/get/delete` requests for many objects
+4) Add refreshing objects (object should refresh his data after it expire)
+5) Something else...